ni6htm9re/RefunkedEngine/README.md

 ![Options](docs/img/Options.png)

 ## Other gameplay features:
-* When the enemy hits a note, their strum note also glows.
 * Lag doesn't impact the camera movement and player icon scaling anymore.
 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
 * You can reset your Score on Freeplay/Story Mode by pressing Reset button.